 So life continues, but the version of the world in which this individual arrives will be determined solely by the record of observations made in this life.
 That is the only determinacy in this frame of reference.
 It could be heaven or it could be hell, and this depends entirely on the karma, the tendencies in the record of observations.

 This means there is an inherent morality.
 Egoism that harms others is self-harm.
 In this light, the intelligent imperative is always selfish cooperation.
 So in effect human nature is transformed.
 In fact we are still just as egoistic, but the agenda now operates on a far wider perspective.
 This is described in detail in Quantum Karma.

 Survival and Prosperity

 The understanding described in Avant Garde Science provides the path to an effective community in all human affairs.
 Whole new fields of achievement are opened up.
-Mitra’s AI dodges Armageddon by jumping to a quite different world, which we cannot do.
-But we can change course.
-We are the trim tabs, and this is our chance.
-Unaware, we have been asleep at the wheel, and constantly interacting with the destiny of the world in ways which are often not helpful.
+Unaware, we have been asleep at the wheel, and interacting with our destinies in ways which are often not helpful.
 By becoming aware of this process we not only transform our sense of empowerment, we revolutionise society.
 And by communicating the rationale we evolve the effect.
-By regularly picturing the future one is aiming for and making it as real as possible one moves toward it in reality.
+By regularly picturing the future we are aiming for, and making it as real as possible, we move toward it in reality.
 Dare to know.